bharatsewani1993/ReTweetBot/README.md

 1. Searches for the tweets with hashtag #Golangjob and retweet them.
 2. Follow back the Follower.
 3. Compitable to [Go Meta Linter](https://github.com/alecthomas/gometalinter)
+4. Greet the follower.

 ## ToDo
+1. Write code do only unique retweets
+2. Write code to Greet and follow only new follower
-1. Create a Cron job to auto-execute it.
+3. Create a Cron job to auto-execute it.
-2. Greet the follower.
-3. Setup it using Docker.
+4. Setup it using Docker.
-4. Test the Code and put it on a production server.
+5. Test the Code and put it on a production server.